upstash/ratelimit-js/README.md

 ### Using with CloudFlare Workers and Vercel Edge

-When rate limiting is used in CloudFlare Workers and Vercel Edge, we need to be careful about making sure that the rate limiting process completes correctly before the runtime ends.
+When we use CloudFlare Workers and Vercel Edge, we need to be careful about making sure that the rate limiting operations complete correctly before the runtime ends after returning the response.

 This is important in two cases where we do some operations in the backgroung asynchronously after `limit` is called:
 1. Using MultiRegion: synchronize Redis instances in different regions